 The Serendipity Trust (Guarantee) Limited

 Based in Sri Lanka's Southern Province, the Serendipity Trust (Guarantee) Limited works in partnership with local community members and groups to coordinate events and projects that increase participation opportunities and develop new interests for children, young people and their educators.
-Our current programs include the MAS Children's Programme at the Fairwary Galle Literary Festival, Galle Children's Festival, Weekly Playgroup and the annual Teacher Training Program.
+Our current programs include the Mosaic Festival, Art & Play at Sambodhi Home for the Disabled, Galle Children's Festival, Weekly Playgroup, Serendip Strings Tuition and the annual Teacher Training Program.

 Teacher Training 2016

 The Serendipity Trust's Teacher Training Programme is currently offering weekly workshops in the following Education Zones: Mulutiyana, Matara, Akuressa, Udugama, Hambantota, Deniyaya, Walasmulla, Elpitiya & Tangalle.
 Weekly training is also delivered to over 100 student teachers at the Amarasuriya Teacher Training College.